AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

 >[!NOTE]
 >
 >Make sure you start AEM as a Cloud Service SDK in the same terminal window the environment variable was set in step 5.
-If you start it in a separate terminal window or by double-click the .jar file make sure the environment variable is visible.
+If you start it in a separate terminal window or by double-click the .jar file make sure that the environment variable is visible.

 Verify the setup via OSGI console: `http://localhost:4502/system/console/osgi-installer`.
 The list should include the CIF add-on related bundles, content-package, and OSGI configurations as defined in the feature model file.